Key Stage 1

 Jen JonesBA (Hons) Ancient History, PGCE Primary, PGCert Language Impairment in Children, TEFL

-Mrs Jones worked at Lacey Green Primary as a teacher before coming to work with team Kingsmead.
+Mrs Jones worked as a teacher throughout the primary years before coming to work with team Kingsmead.
 Jen supports teaching and learning in the Dragonflies.
-Mrs Jones is also employed as a teacher to provides additional tuition and also supports Miss Carpenter with leading provision for pupils with English as an Additional Language.
-Jen is currently studying for a further Post-Graduate Certificate in Education in Speech and Language.
+Mrs Jones is also employed as a teacher to provides additional tuition and also supports Mrs Jones leads provision for pupils with English as an Additional Language.